atenfyr/AstroModLoader-Classic/README.md

 * Customizable mod load order by holding SHIFT and using the arrow keys in the mod list
 * Easy drag-and-drop functionality to install mods
 * Syncing of mods with modded [AstroLauncher](https://github.com/ricky-davis/AstroLauncher) servers
-* [Built-in mod integration](https://github.com/AstroTechies/AstroModIntegrator) to help prevent mod conflict
+* [Built-in mod integration](https://github.com/atenfyr/AstroModIntegrator) to help prevent mod conflict

 ## Usage
-To run a local copy of AstroModLoader, visit the [Releases tab](https://github.com/AstroTechies/AstroModLoader/releases) to download the executable, or clone the repository and build AstroModLoader yourself within Visual Studio.
+To run a local copy of AstroModLoader, visit the [Releases tab](https://github.com/atenfyr/AstroModLoader/releases) to download the executable, or clone the repository and build AstroModLoader yourself within Visual Studio.

-If you encounter any problems with AstroModLoader or you would like to learn more about Astroneer modding in general, feel free to join the Astroneer Modding Discord community: https://discord.gg/bBqdVYxu4k

 ### Mod Installation
 To install mods, drag and drop the .zip or the .pak file of your mod onto the AstroModLoader window while it is running.